csucdsi/DataFest/content/about.md

 *How large are the teams?*

-Teams can be made up of 2-5 students.
+Teams can be made up of 3-5 students. [[Register your team here]](https://goo.gl/forms/jlZ5FEE8EXuHdWJw1)

 *Do I have to compete in a team?*

-Yes, but if you don't have a team in mind, leave us your info and we'll match you with others in the same boat.
+Yes, but if you don't have a pre-formed team you can [[leave us your info here]](https://goo.gl/forms/NFDZ1IWExa7etkxf2) and we'll try to match you with others in the same boat.
+We will also be holding at least one team formation over pizza night prior to the event.

 *What do I need to bring?*

 * A laptop with tools for data analysis (there is no limitation on which software you use) - with power charger
 * A water bottle
-* Enthusiasm for data
+* Enthusiasm for data!

 *What are the rules of the competition?*

-* Teams must consist of 2-5 students.
+* Teams must consist of 3-5 students.
 * Team members can come and go as they please but all work has to be done on-site.
-A steady supply of food, beverage, and candy make it more inviting to stay.
+A steady supply of food, beverages, and snacks make it more inviting to stay.
 * It's a competition, but a friendly one, so collaboration between teams is not only allowed but highly encouraged.
 Official ASA DataFest consultants (grad students, faculty, data professionals, etc.) will also be around throughout the weekend to help with any questions you might have.
 However you can't have outside help.

 *Do we have to stay the entire time?*

 No. You may come and go as you please.
 However, you are not allowed to work on the project except while you are on ASA DataFest grounds, and at least 3 members of your team must attend the introduction.

 *What can I win?*

 Fame, glory, prizes or some combination thereof...
 And you get a t-shirt!